Research & Homework

 Ancestry for Virginians

 Offers Virginians free access to select sets of Virginia-related genealogy records hosted by Ancestry.com.
 Search results may include materials not part of the Library of Virginia's collections.
 Users will be offered the opportunity to access these additional records through a paid subscription to Ancestry.com.
-Full access to Ancestry.com is also available for use in the Tabb and Yorktown Libraries.
+Ancestry for Virginians can also be accessed through Find It Virginia.
+Full access to Ancestry.com is available for use inside the Tabb and Yorktown Libraries.

 Ancestry Library (in-library only)